nkdAgility/azure-devops-migration-tools/docs/content/docs/get-started/getting-started/index.md

 - **Solution 1:** Add the missing field to the target work item type
 - **Solution 2:** Configure field mapping to map to an existing field
 - **Solution 3:** Exclude the field from validation if it's not needed

+For a complete overview of the validation process—including both pre-migration and pre-data-load validation steps—see the [Validation Process documentation]({{< ref "docs/get-started/validation" >}}).

 For detailed troubleshooting and configuration options, see the [TfsWorkItemTypeValidatorTool documentation]({{< ref "docs/reference/tools/tfsworkitemtypevalidatortool" >}}).